 Also, while it doesn't blow it up, the TEC's Novalith cannon will heavily damage a planet (repeated hits will cause whoever owns it to lose said planet, unless they have a starbase in orbit with the remote government upgrade).

-Enemy Civil War: Can occur if you set two CPU players to be the same faction but on different teams, or two or more players using the same faction and fighting each other.
-The Rebellion expansion also features this happening canonically in all of the factions, although in the TEC's case it's more of an Opposing Combat Philosophies issue than an all-out schism and in the Vasari's case it's a "we're leaving NOW" and "we should try to bring these humans along with us" divide.
-The Advent however are all-out internally opposed.
+Enemy Civil War: Can occur if you set two CPU players to be the same faction but on different teams, or if two or more players are using the same faction and fighting each other.
+The Rebellion expansion also features this happening canonically in all of the factions.

 Enemy Exchange Program: Several abilities can cause this, such as the TEC's Corsev Battlecruiser or the Advent automatically converting a few ships of a retreating fleet.
 The unit's response lines don't get changed a bit, which is excusable when it's the Advent Mind Raping enemy crews to their side, but less so when human boarding parties adopt the voices (and abilities) of the ship they captured.